PatrickJS/awesome-angular/README.md

 * [zod](https://github.com/colinhacks/zod) - TypeScript-first schema validation with static type inference.
 * [valibot](https://github.com/fabian-hiller/valibot) - The modular and type safe schema library for validating structural data.
 * [ngx-exhaustive-check](https://github.com/soc221b/ngx-exhaustive-check) - Angular utility for ensuring exhaustive checks on TypeScript discriminated unions, enhancing type safety and reliability.
+* [mutates](https://github.com/IKatsuba/mutates) - A powerful toolset for mutating the Abstract Syntax Tree (AST) of TypeScript files.
+It is a fork of [ng-morph](https://github.com/taiga-family/ng-morph), with a broader focus beyond Angular-specific transformations, allowing for extensive AST modifications in any TypeScript project.

 #### Other Lists